janstruzinski/RocketCycles/README.md

 ### Combustion Chamber

-`calculate_combustion_chamber_performance()` receives the core oxidizer and fuel streams, optional film flow, injector pressure, chamber contraction and nozzle expansion ratios, and $c^*$ and thrust-coefficient efficiencies.
+`calculate_combustion_chamber_performance()` receives the core oxidizer and fuel streams, optional film flow, injector pressure, chamber contraction and nozzle expansion ratios, and $c^\ast$ and thrust-coefficient efficiencies.
 It always runs a core-flow RocketCEA case.
 If film cooling is present, it can also form a combined CEA reactant card by mass-weighting the coolant and same-side core stream; `include_film_in_cstar` chooses whether core-only or core-plus-film CEA results set performance.